Sylvester Holt: Double Murder Suspect In Critical Condition From Self-Inflicted Gunshot After Hours-Long Standoff On New Orleans Area Bridge

 Sylvester Holt is in critical condition after shooting himself in the chest following an hours-long standoff with police.
 Holt is a double homicide suspect and the subject of a massive manhunt in the New Orleans area on Friday.
 He was wanted in connection with the shooting deaths of Simone Neal and Westwego officer Michael Louviere.

-“After hours of negotiation with the Louisiana State Police crisis negotiation team, he refused to surrender and he shot himself in the chest,” Louisiana State Police trooper Melissa Matey told the press.
+“After hours of negotiation with the Louisiana State Police crisis negotiation team, he refused to surrender and he shot himself in the chest,” Louisiana State Police Trooper Melissa Matey told the press.
 “It was a self-inflicted gunshot wound to the chest and EMS was on the scene and rendering aid to him.
 He was underneath the bridge on a metal walkway and they had to put a hoist down there to get the paramedics down and then they had to hoist him back up to the ambulance.”

 Police believe Holt is responsible for the shooting death of Neal, which happened much earlier in the day, the exact time still unknown.
-Officer Louviere was still in uniform, headed home after working a night shift when he stopped to help what he thought was a car accident.
+Officer Louviere was still in uniform, headed home after working a night shift, when he stopped to help what he thought was a car accident.

 Suspect Sylvester Holt has reportedly shot himself in the chest on CCC.
 Saw him crawling just after gunshot but have not seen him since. pic.twitter.com/zEoTOh4LEe